The Jane Whitney Show

 The Jane Whitney Show (Note: The show was broadcast in late-night markets as NightTalk with Jane Whitney.) is an American talk show that was hosted by Jane Whitney.
 The show ran for two seasons from March 30, 1992, to 1994.
 It was placed in first-run syndication until its cancelation in January 1994; however, NBC picked up the show.
 While it was syndicated, it appeared in 19 of the largest 20 TV markets.

 Format

 The Jane Whitney Show is an hour-long talk show that was hosted by news reporter Jane Whitney.
 It was broadcast as NightTalk with Jane Whitney in late-night markets.

 Production

 Conception and development

 In 1992, Whitney claimed that "a talk show is really the only thing I've ever wanted to do."

 In 1993, the show's production relocated to Manhattan, where it was taped at Unitel Video's Studio 55.

 Topic selection

 The show featured topics such as "I Was Fired Because of My Beautiful Body", "Transsexual Relationships", "Teenagers Who Kill Their Friends", and "Couples Who Are Too Busy for Sex".
 However, Whitney claimed that the titles were "just a titillation factor" and that she approached the topics as serious journalism.

+Guest and audience recruitment

+Two guests claimed that they received a three-day, two-night trip to New York and $100 each for their appearance on the show.